unm-historiography/metahistory/essays/non-western/rwandaanuntoldstory.md

   source-url="https://globalnews.ca/news/5137073/rwanda-genocide-photos-facts/"
 %}

 According to the United Nations High Commissioner for Refugees, between August and July 1994, an estimated 800,000 people were killed and 2,000,000 refugees fled and have since been displaced from their homes as a result of civil war between two opposing tribes, the Hutu and the Tutsi.
-Tensions and disputes between the two tribes has long withstood, but following the first World War, under the Treaty of Versailles, the League of Nations permitted Belgian occupation of formerly German occupied Rwanda.
+(1) Tensions and disputes between the two tribes has long withstood, but following the first World War, under the Treaty of Versailles, the League of Nations permitted Belgian occupation of formerly German occupied Rwanda.
 Belgium, supposedly favoring the Tutsi minority over the Hutu majority, gave the tribe special privileges such as western-style education and authority to govern and rule over Rwanda, including governance of the Hutu.
 This colonial influence of power to the Tutsi tribe largely contributed to the escalation of conflict from dispute to total war between the Hutu and the Tutsi tribes.

 #### Hutu Revolution

 In 1957, the **PARMEHUTU** (Party for the Emancipation of the Hutus) formed to rebel against Tutsi rule.
 Shortly thereafter, in 1959, the Hutu militia revolted against the Tutsi monarchy and asserted dominance and authority over the country.
-The Hutu revolution, otherwise known as the “social revolution”, forced evacuation of approximately 150,000 Tutsi people into refugee camps in nearby Burundi and Uganda.
+The Hutu revolution, otherwise known as the “social revolution”, forced evacuation of an estimated 120,000 Tutsi people (3) into refugee camps in nearby Burundi and Uganda.
 The Hutu remained in control of Rwanda for the next 35 years, elected official Juvénal Habyarimana as president.

 #### Rwandan Patriotic Front

 In 1988, a counter political party was formed called the **Rwandan Patriotic Front (RPF)**, formed by Tutsi exiles in Uganda.
 Its goal was aimed to retake control of Rwanda for the Tutsi people.
 Two years after it’s formation, the RPF invaded Rwanda and fought for control for 3 years until the Arusha Peace Accords were signed on August 3rd, 1993.
-The peace accords established a cease-fire between Hutu and Tutsi tribes in hopes of coming to diplomatic political negotiations.
+(4) The peace accords established a cease-fire between Hutu and Tutsi tribes in hopes of coming to diplomatic political negotiations.

 #### Presidential Assasination